heartstchr/heartstchr.github.io/docs/.vuepress/data/details/ai-narrator.md

 ## Use Cases for AI Narrator - Free AI Voice Generator

 ### For YouTubers
-- Create professional voiceovers for videos without expensive software.
+- Create professional voiceovers for videos without expensive software using **Gemini TTS**.
 - Generate intros, outros, or full narrations from scripts in Google Docs.
 - Experiment with different voices to match your channel's style - e.g., upbeat for gaming content or informative for tutorials.
 - Analyze scripts with AI to improve engagement and viewer retention.

 ### For Teachers and Educators
 - Narrate lesson plans, worksheets, or study materials for students.
-- Create accessible audio versions of documents for diverse learning needs.
+- Create accessible audio versions of documents for diverse learning needs using **text to speech AI**.
 - Use AI analysis to refine educational content and make it more effective.
 - Generate podcasts or audio guides for remote learning - all for free.

 ### For General Users (Content Creators, Podcasters, etc.)
 - Convert blog posts, articles, or notes to podcasts or audiobooks.
 - Add voice to presentations or social media content.
-- Use as a free text-to-speech tool for proofreading or accessibility.
+- Use as a **free text to speech** tool for proofreading or accessibility.
-- Leverage AI voices for multilingual content creation.
+- Leverage **Gemini speech** for multilingual content creation.

 ## How to Use AI Narrator - Free AI Voice Generator